-These are particularly relevant to nutrients such as sulphate and nitrate-nitrogen which are present in groundwater and are transferred to groundwater fed springs such as Spring Creek where it can could cause weed blooms and affect the health of plants, animals or fish.
+These are particularly relevant to nutrients such as sulphate and nitrate-nitrogen which are present in groundwater and are transferred to groundwater fed springs such as Spring Creek where it could cause weed blooms and affect the health of plants, animals or fish.

-The graphs in Figure 5 colour code the 3 types of water quality threshold.
-Those of health significance (MAV) are shown as a solid red line, aesthetic guidelines are marked as a dashed red line (GV) and ecological protection guideline values (EPGV) are in green.
+The graphs in the appendix colour code the 3 types of thresholds with those of health significance (MAV) shown as a solid red line, aesthetic guidelines are marked as a dashed red line (GV) and ecological protection guideline values (EPGV) in green.